UNCValladaresHamlet/09_NodeJS/Develop/README.md

 npm test

 ## Questions
 If you have any questions, you can contact me directly at sigorahv@gmail.com .
 Click here to check out my Github profile https://github.com/UNCValladaresHamlet  .

 ## License
-      This project is licensed under the Mozilla license
+      This project is licensed under the MIT license